 Yes, you can substitute instant coffee for espresso powder in most recipes.
 However, it’s important to note that Espresso powder is typically stronger than instant coffee.

-So, if you’re using instant coffee as a substitute for espresso powder, you may need to adjust the amount to achieve the desired flavor in your recipe.
+So, if you’re using instant coffee as a substitute for espresso powder, you have to use a little more Instant coffee to achieve the desired flavor in your recipe.

 Is espresso powder stronger than instant?

 Yes, espresso powder is generally stronger than instant coffee in flavor and caffeine content.
-Espresso powder is made from highly concentrated shots of espresso, resulting in more potent flavors.
+Espresso powder is made from strong dark roasted beans, resulting in more intense flavors.

 are instant espresso and espresso powder the same